JoyberryStudios/joyberrystudios.github.io/_posts/2021-02-24-embroideredFlowers.md

 ## Spider Web Stitch

 This spider web stitch is such a quick flower to make and I love the dense woven look.
-They are the most satisfying floral to make and can be a great filler floral.
+This is the purple flower in the picture below.
+I think they are the most satisfying embroidered flower to make.
+They are a great filler flower for bigger projects as well!

 ![step1Purple](/assets/images/blogs/embroideredFlowers/step1Second.jpg)

-Mark out the middle and an odd number of points surrounding the middle.
+Mark out the middle of your flower and an odd number of points surrounding the middle.
 If you are making a smaller version of this floral, like mine, I suggest five points.
 The larger the flower the more points you should have.
+Make a simple stitch from the middle to one of the points.

 ![step2Purple](/assets/images/blogs/embroideredFlowers/step2Second.jpg)

-Make a simple stitch from the middle to one of the points.
+Repeat the small stitch with each of your points.

 ![step3Purple](/assets/images/blogs/embroideredFlowers/step3Second.jpg)

-And repeat with the other points.
+Insert your needle up through the middle of the flower.

 ![step4Purple](/assets/images/blogs/embroideredFlowers/step4Second.jpg)

 This is where the fun weaving begins.
-Insert your needle up through the middle of the flower.
-Then thread your needle under one of your stitches.
+Thread your needle under one of your stitches.
 You are not going through the fabric here, just under the embroidery thread.

 ![step5Purple](/assets/images/blogs/embroideredFlowers/step5Second.jpg)